 I’ve shown these two before in my Modern Masters metallic paint review and am still loving that Queen Anne library table.

-Rope pulls, new trim, and a sunbleached stained top gave this classic piece a lift.
+After that, I add rope pulls, new trim, and a sunbleached stained top gave this classic piece a lift.

-With a new stained top and vintage brass pulls, this lady was ready for display.
+Finally, with a new stained top and vintage brass pulls, this lady was ready for display.
 Wish I had room to keep this one, but it didn’t last long in my shop.

 Went to a garage sale in the freezing winter and found this gorgeous semi-circle table for $10.